 Speaker's Lectern & House Floor

-The Speaker's dais is original and was carved on site from Carrara marble.
+The marble Speaker's dais is original and was carved on site.
+It was carved from a massive piece of marble, which had been placed in the room before all of the walls and ceilings were constructed.
 The gray pedestal on the wall behind the dais is an example of trompe l'oeil painting, French for "fool the eye."
 It appears three-dimensional, but is in fact only a two-dimensional painting.
 The chair is commonly referred to as the "Lincoln Chair," although it was not even constructed until 1878, well after Lincoln's death.
 The name is likely derived from Lincoln's 1861 address to a joint session of the Legislature in the House Chamber on February 13, 1861.
 There were so many guests that the House Rules were temporarily suspended, and women were permitted onto the floor of the House for the first time.

-The representatives' desks rest on a raised platform, which was added at the turn-of-the-century.
+The representatives' desks rest on a raised platform, which was added at the turn of the twentieth century.
 This platform now provides representatives with disabilities easier access to the floor and creates space for computer, telephone and microphone wiring.

 Original House Chamber